hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/flutter-graphql/tutorial-site/content/queries/2-create-query.md

 }
 ```

-We have now written the graphql query as a String named fetchAll and this is passed to QueryOptions as `document` parameter.
+We have now written the GraphQL query as a String named fetchAll and it will be passed to QueryOptions as `document` parameter.

 What does this query do?
 ------------------------
-The query fetches `todos` with a simple condition; `is_public` must be false.
-We sort the todos descending by its `created_at` time according to the schema.
-We specify which fields we need for the todos node.
+The query fetches `todos` with a simple condition : `is_public` which must be false.
+We sort the todos in descending order using its `created_at` attribute, according to the schema.
+We specify the fields we need for todos node.

 [Try](https://learn.hasura.io/graphql/graphiql?tutorial=react-native) out this query now!

 Introducing query variables
 ---------------------------

 As you see, we have explicitly mentioned that `is_public` must be false.
-But in order to reuse this query for private and public todos, we must parameterise this query using `query variables`.
+But in order to reuse this query for private and public todos, we must parameterize this query using `query variables`.
 Lets define a boolean query variable called `is_public`.
-The GraphQL query would fetch public todos if `is_public` is true and personal todos if `is_public` is false.
-Change it in the code as follows:
+The GraphQL query would fetch public todos if `is_public` is true and personal todos if `is_public` is false, which in code is represented as follows:

 ```graphql
 query